Sbali11/PeatlandFirePrediction/README.md

 5. Transformer-Based Encoder(PT-Net)
 Please refer to the paper for the reasons of why these models are selected.

+### Hyperparameters Used:

+The final model hyperparameters used are mentioned as the default values in the files.

 # PeatSet Dataset Details
 For details about the individual features in the dataset we curated please look in the [wiki](https://github.com/Sbali11/PeatlandFirePrediction/wiki).

 ## Repository Structure
 The directory is structured as follows-